 Moltiverse is a potent tool for producing high-quality, bound-like structures across various compounds.
 It is built on open-source apps and the M-eABF technique.
 It is especially useful for larger, more flexible molecules since it employs the radius of gyration as a collective variable for conformal sampling.
 Regarding RMSDhigh and RMSDrange metrics, Moltiverse performs similarly to Conformator and, in tandem with Conformge, achieves the best RMSD-RDGYRcorr values.
 It is a useful technique in computational chemistry and drug development because it produces conformers with low energy and few processing errors, particularly for complicated, flexible compounds.

-Article Source: Reference Paper | the Moltiverse source code is available at GitHub.
+Article Source: Reference Paper | The Moltiverse source code is available on GitHub.

 Important Note: ChemRxiv releases preprints that have not yet undergone peer review.
 As a result, it is important to note that these papers should not be considered conclusive evidence, nor should they be used to direct clinical practice or influence health-related behavior.
 It is also important to understand that the information presented in these papers is not yet considered established or confirmed.